antoniosh97/Recommender-System-2023/README.md

 Above the input layer is the embedding layer; it is a fully connected layer that projects the sparse representation to a dense vector.
 The obtained user (item) embedding can be seen as the latent vector for user (item) in the context of latent factor model.
 The user embedding and item embedding are then fed into a multi-layer neural architecture, which we term as neural collaborative filtering layers, to map the latent vectors to prediction scores.
 Each layer of the neural CF layers can be customized to discover certain latent structures of user–item interactions.
 The dimension of the last hidden layer X determines the model’s capability.
 The final output layer is the predicted score $\hat{y_{ui}}$, and training is performed by minimizing the pointwise loss between $\hat{y_{ui}}$ and its target value ${y_{ui}}$.

-##### Generalized Matriz Factorization (GMF)
+**Generalized Matriz Factorization (GMF)**

-As MF is the most popular model for recommendation and has been investigated extensively in literature, being able to recover it allows NCF to mimic a large family of factorization models [26].
+As MF is the most popular model for recommendation and has been investigated extensively in literature, being able to recover it allows NCF to mimic a large family of factorization models.
 Due to the one-hot encoding of user (item) ID of the input layer, the obtained embedding vector can be seen as the latent vector of user (item).
 Let the user latent vector $\mathbf{p}_u$ be P $\mathbf{P}^T \mathbf{v}^{U}_u$ and item latent vector $\mathbf{q}_i$ be $\mathbf{Q}^T \mathbf{v}^{I}_i$.
 We define the mapping function of the first neural CF layer as the product of vectors $\mathbf{p}_u$ and $\mathbf{q}_i$.

 We then project the vector to the output layer: